AlejandroC92/AzureFunctionWithDocker/README.md

 They are started off by [triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings), and you can have several types of triggers such as Timers, Messages, Http Requests, Blobs, or Database Triggers.

-The benefit for you is that you can focus your effort on developing your application without worring about the infraestructure behind.
+It's benefit is that you can focus your effort on developing your application without worring about the infraestructure behind.
 To use Azure Function with Docker you need to download Azure Function Core Tool from [this link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) (I hightly recommend you npm for this task), the installation guide is quite simple.

-Azure Function allow you to implement a Serverless Architecture, you can find out more about this topic in [Azure webpage](https://azure.microsoft.com/en-us/solutions/serverless/).
+Azure Function allows you to implement a Serverless Architecture, you can find out more about this topic in [Azure webpage](https://azure.microsoft.com/en-us/solutions/serverless/).

 ## Now Docker, but before that, let's talk a little bit about history.
-Before Containers, we had Virtual Machines, and before that, well, just Servers.
+Before [Containers](https://www.docker.com/resources/what-container), we had Virtual Machines, and before that, well, just Servers.

 Why Virtual Machines on top of the servers?
 Because we can have multiple environments for our applications using a single Hardware unit.
-If we need more environments for our applications, we just configure news virtual machines.
+If we need more environments, we just configure new virtual machines.

 <img src="/img/VirtualMachine.png" alt="drawing" width="520"/>

 Now, the problem with that is not the functionality but the implementation.
 Having one virtual machine involve a lot of things; operative system for each one of them (and their licenses of course), "virtual hardware" configuration, resources management and a lot of time for administration teams.
 Now multiply that for the amount of virtual machines that you want.

 With Containers we can eliminate these inconveniences.
-We have one smaller unit with much more less configuration and we just need one SO for all of them.
+We have one smaller unit with much more less configuration and we just need one OS for all of them.
 They are also much more quicker to configure and start.

 <img src="/img/Container.png" alt="drawing" width="520"/>